 Sustainable Rural Agriculture Extension Agent

-In Senegal, there is a real need for agricultural work opportunities that appeal to youth and that empower women while promoting sustainable agriculture for years to come.
+In Senegal, there is a need for agricultural work opportunities that appeal to youth and that empower women while promoting sustainable agriculture.
 Given the need to educate the next generation of farmers and gardeners, Volunteers and their community partners work with youth through schools and clubs to promote youth positive development and women’s empowerment while learning agricultural skills and growing gardens.
 Volunteers place a special emphasis on working with women to increase their productivity through increased access to extension services and other productive resources necessary for agriculture.

-The goal of Peace Corps Senegal’s Agriculture project is for Senegalese communities to improve their food security.
-Through the efforts of Volunteers and their partners, communities achieve this goal by working toward two broad objectives:
+The goal of Peace Corps Senegal’s Agriculture project is for Senegalese communities to improve their food security and nutrition.
+Through the efforts of Volunteers and their partners, communities achieve this goal by working toward two objectives:

-To tackle food insecurity, rural and urban Agriculture Volunteers are trained to work on six key focus areas:
+To tackle food insecurity, rural and urban Agriculture Volunteers are trained to work on:

-• Developing partnerships with farmer associations, NGOs, and other institutions at the local level to support and improve farming practices
+- Developing partnerships with farmer associations, Non-Governmental Organizations (NGOs) and other institutions at the local level to support and improve farming practices

 Peace Corps has found that the best agriculture extension agent is the smallholder farmer.
 Volunteers work with a growing cadre of pilot and master farmers who are prepared to commit to sharing their expertise with other growers through trainings and demonstrations.

-As an Agriculture Volunteer in Senegal, you will provide a valuable service to your community in their quest for increased food production, by promoting the transfer of appropriate skills and technologies through teaching growers one-on-one or in groups, through side by side demonstrations implemented with other farmers, and with clubs and other youth groups.
+As an Agriculture Volunteer in Senegal, you will provide a valuable service to your community in their quest for increased food production, by promoting the transfer of appropriate skills and technologies through one-on-one field based instruction of farmers or groups training.

 • Bachelor of Arts/Bachelor of Science degree in any field